-Rebus Training believes that children and vulnerable adults given the right support, training and encouragement can realise their true potential and make a valuable contribution to their local community.
-All children / vulnerable adults, regardless of age, disability, gender, race, religious belief and sexual orientation or identity have the right to protection from all types of harm and abuse.
+Rebus Training LTD believes that children and vulnerable adults, given the right support, training and encouragement, can realise their true potential and make a valuable contribution to the community.
+All children and vulnerable persons, regardless of their protected characteristics, have the right to their protection from all types of abuse, neglect or exploitation.